-Front Campus Drive -- a three-block-long expanse of rolling hills shaded by scores of towering oak, elm, and maple trees -- features historic structures such as Kennedy Interfaith Chapel and Bonner House, two of the oldest buildings on campus.
+Front Campus Drive - a three-block-long expanse of rolling hills shaded by scores of towering oak, elm, and maple trees - features historic structures such as Kennedy Interfaith Chapel and Bonner House, two of the oldest buildings on campus.
 In 1964, after the chapel was moved to the campus, the late Robert F. Kennedy dedicated it to the memory of his brother, the late President John F. Kennedy.
-The Bonner House, constructed in 1843 as a plantation home, is the oldest building on campus.
-The frame colonial structure has served various purposes through the years.

-A modern academic complex -- composed of a renovated library, the Technology-enhanced Learning Center (TLC), as well as social science, humanities, and math-physics buildings -- lies beyond Front Campus Drive.
-Other buildings in the area include the Richards College of Business; the three-story University Community Center; the Campus Center, which boasts a full gym, indoor track, and rock-climbing wall; the Townsend Center for Performing Arts; and the Visual Arts Building.
+A modern academic complex - composed of a renovated library, the Technology-enhanced Learning Center (TLC), as well as social science, humanities, and other academic buildings -- lies beyond Front Campus Drive.
+Other buildings in the area include the Richards College of Business; the three-story University Community Center; the Campus Center, which boasts a full gym, indoor track, and rock-climbing wall; the Townsend Center for Performing Arts; the Tanner Health System School of Nursing; the Biology Building; and the Visual Arts Building.